elunna/nerfhack-changelog/README.md

 * Ported from SpliceHack
 * These rooms have a one-time event that occurs upon entering a room
 * Most of the time it's a fun piece of art depicting something with the denizens of the dungeon.
 But sometimes it's a special effect.
-* Art rooms exercise INT and WIS, depending on the room
+* Art rooms exercise INT and WIS, depending on the room; in rare cases, your intelligence is directly increased.
 * To get any effects, you must not be blind when you enter the room

 **Dragon lairs:**